xterri/ReactNativeProjects/README.md

 (need to do this for each directory, ex. client and server in tracker app)

 3. Run `npm start` to start project on Expo

+---

+Start a new React Native Expo CLI project with `npx expo-cli init <PROJECT_NAME>`